Psychology

 Research suggests another therapeutic method, eye movement desensitisation and reprogramming (EMDR), may be an effective treatment for post-traumatic stress disorder (PTSD).[15]
 There is evidence to suggest psychological treatment of panic disorders may provide similar immediate benefits to pharmaceutical medication, and may be more effective[16] for long-term management.

-What to expect from a psychology session
+What to expect from a Psychology session

 During your first session, you will usually be given a questionnaire or interview to help your psychologist learn about key aspects of your mental health.[17]
 You will also be asked about the difficulties which have prompted you to seek psychological care, and your psychologist will prepare a plan[18] for how to best support your recovery.